-These connectors connect to an ATX 12V power supply.
-The plugs from the power supply are designed to fit these connectors in only one orientation.
+These connectors connect the power plugs from an ATX +12V power supply.
+The power plugs are designed to fit these connectors in only one orientation.
 Find the proper orientation and push down firmly until the connectors completely fit.

-In addition to the 20-pin ATXPWR connector, this motherboard requires that you connect the 4-pin ATX +12V power plug to provide sufficient power to the CPU.
+In addition to the 20-pin ATXPWR connector, this motherboard requires that you connect the 4-pin ATX +12V power plug to provide power to the CPU.

-Make sure that your ATX 12V power supply can provide 8A on the +12V lead and at least 1A on the +5-volt standby lead (+5VSB).
+- 1. Make sure that your system has an ATX 12V power supply designed for the P4 CPU.
+This type of power supply should have a 4-pin +12V power plug. - 2.
+Make sure that the power supply can provide at least 8A on the +12V lead and at least 1A on the +5-volt standby lead (+5VSB).
 The minimum recommended wattage is 230W, or 300W for a fully configured system.
 The system may become unstable and may experience difficulty powering up if the power supply is inadequate.